khammami/codelabs-enetcom-md/README.md

     * Add an Apps Script for the Google Doc (code available [here](google-apps-scripts/code.gs)).
     * This script requires a GitHub token to operate. ([The personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) need the `repo` scope  and `contents:write` for [fine-grained access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token))
     * Add your Github token as [a script proprety](https://developers.google.com/apps-script/guides/properties#manage_script_properties_manually) in Google Apps Script under the name `github_token`
-    * Reload your Google documents and authorize your script once prompted.
+    * Reload your Google document and authorize your script once prompted.
     * The script provides a menu to export the current document, triggering a workflow in the GitHub repo to export the document.

     ![Apps Script menu](assets/gdocs_export_menu.png "Github menu after instaiing the apps script")